Thomas S. Monson

 Almost immediately after their marriage, at the age of 22, Thomas S. Monson was called to be the bishop of a ward with more than 1,000 members—including 84 widows, all of whom he visited personally and whose funerals he later returned to attend.
 At age 27 he was called into a stake presidency, and only four years later he presided over the Canadian Mission.
 His demanding Church service did not preclude him from accomplishment in other areas of his life: during these years he earned an MBA from Brigham Young University, worked as an advertising executive for Deseret News and a general manager of Deseret Press, and served as the president of the Printing Industry of Utah and a member of the board of directors for the Printing Industries of America.

 At the young age of 36, Thomas S. Monson was called to serve as an Apostle for The Church of Jesus Christ of Latter-day Saints.
-He was called to the First Presidency in 1985 and as President of the Church in 2008.
+He was called to the First Presidency in 1985 and as the 16th President of the Church in 2008.
 His multifaceted service over the years is well recognized.
 He obtained permission for a temple and for missionary travel in East Germany before the removal of the Iron Curtain.
 President Ronald Reagan assigned him to serve on the President’s Task Force for Private Sector Initiatives.
-The Boy Scouts of America, Scouts Canada, and Utah National Guard organizations have awarded him several prestigious honors.
-He and Fances have been presented humanitarian awards by the Sisters of Charity of St. Joseph Villa, the Rotary Club, and various other charity organizations.
+The Boy Scouts of America, Scouts Canada, and Utah National Guard organizations awarded him several prestigious honors.
+He and Fances were presented humanitarian awards by the Sisters of Charity of St. Joseph Villa, the Rotary Club, and various other charity organizations.
 And no less than seven universities, beginning with BYU, have conferred honorary doctorate degrees upon him.